-For Mordecai, living as a captive in far away Persia, it required great faith to believe God's thousand-year-old promise to make perpetual war against the Amalekites.
-Yet, Mordecai had that kind of faith, and out of his faith sprang a righteous disregard for Haman that prevented Mordecai from bowing to that very powerful but very wicked man.
+For lowly Mordecai, living as a captive in far away Persia, it required great faith to believe God's thousand-year-old promise that He would make perpetual war against the Amalekites.
+Yet, Mordecai had that kind of faith, and out of his faith sprang a righteous disregard for Haman that made Mordecai unwilling to bow to that very powerful, very wicked man.

-The reason for the meek Son of God refusal to bow before Satan is not given either, but it is the same reason Mordecai refused to bow before Haman; that is, the Son knew what God thought about Satan.
+The reason for the meek Son of God refusal to bow before Satan is not given either, but it is the same reason Mordecai refused to bow before Haman, that is, the Son knew what God thought about Satan.
 The Son, like Mordecai, was far from his homeland, yet, also like Mordecai, he continued to have great faith in God.
 On the other hand, Satan, like Haman, was extremely provoked by Jesus not bowing to him, and he also, like Haman, determined to exterminate all the Jews.91

 It was not a rebellious spirit that kept Jesus from bowing to Satan.
 Twice during the Temptation, the Son of God humbled himself to allow Satan to transport him out of the wilderness to other places, just as he would later humbly allow wicked men to abuse and crucify him.
 Every moment, in every situation, the Son's full attention was given to doing the will of God.
 Jesus refused to bow before Satan for the same reason he allowed Satan to carry him places; it was what God wanted him to do.
 The responses of Jesus to Satan in the Temptation calls to mind the faith of Shadrach, Meshech, and Abednego, who bowed before the Babylonian king, Nebuchadnezzar, in recognition of his God-given authority, but then refused to obey his command to bow to an idol that Nebuchadnezzar had erected (Dan.
 3).
-Both in bowing to Nebuchadnezzar and then in refusing to bow, those three young men were doing the will of God.
+Both in bowing to Nebuchadnezzar and then in refusing to bow to the image, those three young men were doing the will of God.

 God used humble, righteous people in the Old Testament as figures of His Son, without one of them understanding the holy nature of God that the Son would reveal.
 Jesus was the first to actually demonstrate God's humble, holy nature among men.
 He knew and obeyed God; therefore, he knew and obeyed the powers that God had ordained to be over him on this earth.
 Pilate, Satan, and Israel's priests and elders all had authority from God that Jesus recognized.
+Still, they should have been the ones bowing before God's Son, but none of them knew who it was who was standing before them.